 Learning the importance of biology can be the answer to some world problems.
 It will provide answers to large-scale concerns that may affect anyone from different parts of the world.
 It can even offer solutions to environmental issues without compromising or sacrificing anything along the way.

-Furthermore, the significance of biology can be the key to the formation of a healthy biosphere where all living things and nonliving things have a balanced interaction.
-As of press time, human beings have become the primary cause why other living organisms start to deplete in number.
-Hopefully, biologists will be able to find a way of bringing back the sustainability of life here on Earth.
+Furthermore, the significance of biology can be the key to forming a healthy biosphere where all living things and nonliving things have a balanced interaction.
+Unfortunately, as of the present time, human beings have become the primary cause why other living organisms start to deplete in number.
+Hopefully, biologists will be able to bring back the sustainability of life here on Earth.

 4. Teaches Concepts on Basic Living